 She thought her daughter might have been in a car accident.

-Lauren McCluskey's father quickly called 911, and her parents left the phone call with their daughter open for a few minutes, straining to hear what was happening, her mother said.
+Lauren McCluskey's father quickly called 911, and her parents left the phone call with their daughter open for a few minutes, straining to hear what was happening.
 Soon after, a young woman picked up the phone and told them Lauren's things were strewn on the ground.

 It wasn't until later that her parents would learn their daughter had been shot and killed on campus about 9 p.m., prompting a lockdown and sending police searching for the suspected shooter — until he was found dead hours later.

 - Utah Domestic Violence Coalition operates a confidential statewide, 24-hour domestic abuse hotline at 1-800-897-LINK (5465).
 Resources are also available online: udvc.org.

 Help for people in abusive relationships can be found by contacting:

 Police said they received a call "from a frantic mother" Monday night and immediately sent officers to the area where she believed her daughter to be, University of Utah Police Chief Dale Brophy said during a Tuesday press conference.